 During this years’ Day of General Discussion, held biannually, the UN Committee on the Rights of the Child focuses on children as human rights defenders.
-The Girls Advocacy-Programme and the Down to Zero-Programme give children in Sierra Leone the chance to share their stories.
+The Girls Advocacy-Programme and the Down to Zero-Programme give children in Sierra Leone and India the chance to share their stories.

 Defending girls’ rights despite threats

 Mellicentia has been involved in the Action for Youth and Children-Network as of 2014 and is currently a member of the Girls Advocacy Group.
 It is not easy to make your voice heard in a community where women and girls are vulnerable and poverty is widespread.
 Unfortunately, Mellicentia has received numerous threats already.
 However, she continues her journey and represents the community.
 The teenager is taken seriously and into account as a dialogue partner by parliament and media on subjects such as teenage pregnancies and access to education.
 Today is the first time Mellicentia speaks outside Sierra Leone about her work, first in Geneva.
 Next week, she will speak in Amsterdam about her fight against child marriages.

 Himanshu joined a Child Rights Club in India a year ago.
 After a few meetings, he was convinced: this is a place where you can learn and grow together.
 To increase safety for children, Himanshu and the children of the Children’s Club filed a petition with the local government for a safe and dedicated playground for children.
 Otherwise children roam around and become vulnerable to different sorts of risks, including sexual exploitation.
 They also convinced the local government to install street lights.
 Himanshu and his group identified protection issues online, amongst their peers.
 As a club, they have developed a document with ten points to build awareness on online safety amongst children, which they spread wherever they can.

 Challenges for a young human right defender